-Attention: If you are removing a voltage regulator module to install a new or upgraded voltage regulator module, see "Installing the 31E/1C or 31E/2C voltage regulator module" on page 3.
-If you are removing a voltage regulator module as part of a service procedure, continue to use the following procedure.
+If you are installing a new adapter, see "Installing GX adapters in the 31E/2B" on page 1 to obtain adapter slot locations and required prerequisites.
+If you are removing an existing adapter as part of a service procedure or upgrade, perform the following procedure.

-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a voltage regulator module from the server.
-For information about using the HMC to remove the voltage regulator module, see Removing a part using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove an adapter.
+For instructions, see Removing a part by using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove an adapter.
+For instructions, see Removing a part by using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to remove a voltage regulator module:
+If your system is not managed by an HMC or an SDMC, complete the following steps to remove an adapter: